amin-bake/paypal-subscription-prototype/README.md

 ## Testing

-If you would like to test the PayPal integration, you can use Sandbox Accounts for these.
+If you would like to test the PayPal integration, you can use Sandbox Accounts.

 ### Accessing & Creating SandBox Credentials